weaver/sic/README.md

 like `letrec*` and any module should be able to host a repl (maybe).
 As we figure out what "predictable" means, we'll implement it.

+## Module Working List ##

+1. Macro text included in the interface, with closed identifiers resolved.

+2. Exported function bodies in the interface, for inline optimization.

+3. fexpr as a compiler feature.

+4. Initial pass, resolving identifiers via syntax closure and reducing expressions.

+5. CPS pass.

 # Delimited Continuations #

 A complete, efficient set of the delimited continuation primitives.